 As a small business owner, Cheri takes an active interest in her co-workers, customers and community.
-She and Steve participate in the same health insurance as their full-time employees, match 50% of premiums and offer a 401K savings program.
-They feel very fortunate for the support the community has given them, so in turn they actively support community organizations and whenever possible purchase locally-sourced, organic and sustainable products.
+She and Steve offer health insurance to their full-time employees, match 50% of premiums and offer a 401K savings program.
+Cheri and Steve are active in numerous community events and organizations and whenever possible purchase locally-sourced, organic and sustainable products

-When it comes to leadership and policy, Cheri rejects the rigid left-right extremes that too often define politics today.
-She is a moderate and committed public servant – not an active partisan.
-She believes the best solutions are found when people to come the middle to find common ground.
+When it comes to leadership and policy, Cheri considers herself a public servant, not an active partisan.
+She rejects the rigid left-right extremes that too often define politics today and believes the best solutions are found when people come the middle to find common ground.

-14 years ago Cheri and Steve were drawn to Bend, like so many others, by the opportunity to start their own business, raise a family and enjoy the incredible outdoor lifestyle.
-They invested their life savings and today employ 90 to 100 people in two restaurants; they’re raising three kids – Harrison 18, Madeline 17 and Faye 8; and together as a family, no matter the season, they love to enjoy and explore the mountains, rivers, lakes and trails of Central Oregon.
+16 years ago Cheri and Steve were drawn to Bend, like so many others, by the opportunity to start their own business, raise a family and enjoy the incredible outdoor lifestyle.
+They invested their life savings and today employ 90 to 100 people; they’re raising three kids – Harrison 20, Madeline 18 and Faye 9; and together as a family, no matter the season, they love to enjoy and explore the mountains, rivers, lakes and trails of Central Oregon.